 provide is in

-drawable-xxhdpi, the launcher app scales up this icon,
+drawable-xxhdpi, the app launcher scales up this icon,

-and that makes it appear less crisp.
-So you should provide an even higher
+which makes it appear less crisp.

 your app icons in